Eagle Woman

-Eagle Woman That All Look At (Waŋblí Ayútepiwiŋ, also known as Matilda Picotte Galpin; 1820 – December 18, 1888) was a Lakota activist, diplomat, trader, and translator, who was known for her efforts mediating the conflicts between white settlers, the United States government, and the Sioux.
+Eagle Woman That All Look At (Waŋblí Ayútepiwiŋ, also known as Matilda Picotte Galpin; c.
+1820 – December 18, 1888) was a Lakota activist, diplomat, trader, and translator, who was known for her efforts mediating the conflicts between white settlers, the United States government, and the Sioux.
 She is credited with being the only woman recognized as a chief among the Sioux.

 Eagle Woman's early diplomacy was for peace, while her efforts after the relocations to reservations focused on convincing the Sioux to adapt to the new era and compromise.
 She materially supported the Sioux when the U.S. government forced tribes to sustain themselves on barren reservation lands.
 She was in part responsible for the party of leaders sent to sign the Second Treaty of Fort Laramie in 1868, though she opposed the Standing Rock treaty of 1876, and became the first woman to sign a treaty with the United States government in 1882.

 She won a local trade war, when government official attempted to shut down her trading post to establish a monopoly on the reservation, and continued to serve as a mediator and community leader throughout white encroachment on native lands during the Black Hills Gold Rush, including being selected by the U.S. government as part of a delegation to Washington, D.C. in 1872.

 Eagle Woman and her daughter Louise organized the first day school at Standing Rock Indian Reservation.
 She continued aiding the tribes in adjusting to reservation life until her death in 1888.
 In 2010, she was inducted into the South Dakota Hall of Fame.